cloudflare/boringtun/README.md

 Supported client onboarding is WireGuard profile import from `config/peer1/peer1.conf`.
 Manual Wi-Fi or MDM HTTP proxy configuration is a legacy debugging path and is not privacy-preserving.
 The container renders its runtime server config to `/run/wireguard/wg0.conf` from `config/templates/server.conf`, the server keypair under `config/server/`, and the checked-in peer metadata.
 If `config/server/privatekey-server` is missing on first boot, the entrypoint generates a new server keypair and syncs the derived public key into `config/server/publickey-server` and `config/peer1/peer1.conf`.
+WireGuard firewall/NAT rules use `WG_WAN_INTERFACE` (default `auto`), which resolves from the host default route (for this machine, expected `wlp3s0`).
+Sysctl hooks remain enabled in `PostUp`, but they now retry and warn-continue on permission denial so container startup does not fail if runtime sysctl writes are blocked.

 ```mermaid
 flowchart LR